 Other rat kings are likely the handiwork of, well, the type of person who would tie a dozen-odd rats’ tails together.

-Because it’s next to impossible to prove if any one argument is correct, it’s likely that the rat king will continue to spark debate.
-One thing is sure, though: We’re not sure we want to devote the time to collecting enough evidence to settle this.
+Because it’s next to impossible to prove if any single argument is correct, it’s likely that the rat king will continue to spark debate.
+One thing is sure, though: We’re not sure we want to devote the time to collect enough evidence to settle this.

 If you were fascinated by this look at rat kings and want to learn more about strange (and substantiated) animal behaviors, check out this story on signs among the animal kingdom that the planet is sick.